bwlewis/lz4/README.md

 Note that neither this package nor the fst package include proper streaming options to arbitrary connections...something someone should add to fst!

-October, 2018: there were some sever internal lz4 bugs that apparently also affect the fst package.
+October, 2018: there were some severe internal lz4 bugs that apparently also affect the fst package.
 I re-activated this repository to update lz4 for those who are still using it, and will file bug reports against fst...

 # lz4 Data Compression/Decompression Functions